fabianoizzo/chaM3Leon/README.md

 # chaM3Leon

-A modular and scalable framework designed to support machine learning applications - emphasising transparency, interoperability, and usability.
+ChaM3Leon is a modular and scalable framework designed to support machine learning applications - emphasising transparency, interoperability, and usability.
 It implements a custom lambda architecture, and additional components designed to tackle the limitation of the Speed-Batch coupling for data ingestion and processing.

+Being a framework, its layers are abstractions that need to be implemented.
 To implement your own version of any abstract layer you have to:

 - Build the project running at the level of the chaM3Leon pom.xml the following command:
 ```bash
 mvn clean install
 ```
-- Generate a Maven project and add chaM3Leon as dependency on your maven pom.xml as below:
+- Generate a Maven project and add chaM3Leon as dependency on your maven pom.xml:

 ```bash
 <dependency>